SwissOpenEM/swissopenem.github.io/roadmap.markdown

 subtitle: The time schedule for our project
 ---

-You can find a complete overview of everything this project delivers on the Deliverables page.
+You can find a complete overview of everything this project delivers on the <a href="/deliverables">Deliverables</a> page.
 Sub-goals have been defined in the roadmap in order to visualise the course of the project over time.

-The description of the individual components and their function can be found here.
+The description of the individual components and their function can be found <a href="/software">here</a>.

 ### Timeline ###